-Look at condition and any sort of wear and tear that will need to be addressed.
+Look at the condition and any sort of wear and tear that will need to be addressed.

 Does the hour meter work properly and reflect an accurate number?
 In the past hour meters could be manipulated.

 What's the overall condition?
-Has it received TLC by its prior owners?
+Has it received TLC from its prior owners?

 Use your ears to check for abnormal sounds that might indicate hidden issues.